Strategies

 So,

-Winning bid = Bid value x expected CTR
+Winning bid = Bid value × expected CTR

-Here, e-CTR measures the keyword's relevance with the product advertised.
+Here, e-CTR measures the keyword's relevance to the product advertised.
 It tells Amazon how high the chances are that a customer will actually click on this ad.

 e-CTR is important for Amazon for two reasons: